hipay/hipay-fullservice-sdk-magento1/CONTRIBUTING.md

 Any contributions should pass all tests.

-## Licensing
+### Licensing

-The HiPay Fullservice cartridge for Demandware is released under an [Apache 2.0][project-license] license.
+The HiPay Fullservice extension for Magento v1 is released under the [Apache 2.0][project-license] license.
 Any code you submit will be released under that license.